 Sometimes, as soon as I finish a book, I instantaneously know how many stars I’m going to award it.
 Other times, to choose one from only five numbers becomes a hugely challenging task.
 My main difficulty, so far, has been deciding whether some books were 3 or 4-star reads.
 There was also an instance when I was unsure whether a book deserved a 2 or a 3-star rating.
 However, I’ve never had indecisions involving possible 5-star reads – those are just faultless books in my eyes, easy!

-Since I’ve started this blog, the following books were the ones that I remember struggling the most to rate.
+Since starting this blog, the following books were the ones that I remember struggling to rate the most.

 In All the Light We Cannot See, readers are introduced to the stories of Marie-Laure and Werner, whose lives are deeply affected by the events of the Second World War.
 The overall story is quite inspiring, and I really appreciated the ending.
 However, I didn’t immediately connect with the characters, mainly because of the structure of the book, which felt too fragmented.
 I was unsure whether to rate it with 3 or 4 stars.
 I ended up going for a 4-star rating and now feel like it was the right choice.